docker/docs/desktop/extensions-sdk/architecture/index.md

 ---

 Extensions are applications that run inside the Docker Desktop.
-They're packaged as Docker images, distributed through Docker Hub, and installed by users either through the Marketplace within Docker Desktop Dashboard or the Docker Extensions CLI.
+They're packaged as Docker images, distributed through Docker Hub, and installed by users either through the Marketplace within Docker Dashboard or the Docker Extensions CLI.

 Extensions can be composed of 3 (optional) components: